-The chief executive officer of the Company is a member of Coherus BioSciences, Inc.'s ("Coherus") board of directors.
+The chief executive officer of the Company was a member of Coherus BioSciences, Inc.'s ("Coherus") board of directors until his resignation in the first quarter of 2018.
+Coherus is no longer considered a related party as of the first quarter of 2018.
 During 2011 a related party of the Company in which the Company's chief executive officer is the managing member, MXII, made an investment in Coherus.
 In early 2012 the Company made a \$2.5 million investment in Coherus.
 Concurrent with the initial investment, MXII secured the exclusive rights for Medpace to perform Phase I through Phase III clinical trial work for certain Coherus' "bio-similar" drug compounds executed through a MSA.
-In return, Medpace agreed to pay a 10% sales commission to MXII on cash received from Coherus.
-The commission agreement between the Company and MXII was terminated during 2015 but did not impact the MSA between the Company and Coherus.
 The agreement provides for a minimum fee commitment for clinical trial services and is cancelable without cause by either party upon 30 days prior notice.
-Medpace paid commissions of \$1.1 million during the year ended December 31, 2015, which was recorded in Selling, general and administrative in the consolidated statements of operations.
-During the years ended December 31, 2017, 2016 and 2015, the Company recognized service revenue of \$8.0 million, \$22.3 million and \$22.1 million from Coherus in the Company's consolidated statements of operations, respectively.
-In addition, the company recognized Reimbursed out-of-pocket revenue and Reimbursed out-of-pocket expenses with Coherus in the consolidated statements of operations of \$1.3 million and \$6.9 million during the years ended December 31, 2017, 2016 and 2015, respectively.
-As of December 31, 2017 and 2016, the Company had Accounts receivable and unbilled, net from Coherus of \$0.3 million and \$2.0 million recorded in the consolidated balance sheets, respectively.
-In addition, the Company had Advanced billings of \$1.5 million and \$6.3 million and Pre-funded study costs of \$1.0 million and \$3.8 million with Coherus recorded in the consolidated balance sheets at December 31, 2017 and 20
+During the years ended December 31, 2017 and 2016, the Company recognized service revenue of \$8.0 million and \$22.3 million from Coherus in the Company's consolidated statements of operations, respectively.
+In addition, the company recognized Reimbursed out-of-pocket revenue and Reimbursed out-of-pocket expenses with Coherus in the consolidated statements of operations of \$1.3 million and \$5.1 million during the years ended December 31, 2017 and 2016, respectively.
+As of December 31, 2017, the Company had Accounts receivable and unbilled, net from Coherus of \$0.3 million recorded in the consolidated balance sheets.
+In addition, the Company had Advanced billings of \$1.5 million and Pre-funded study costs of \$1.0 million with Coherus recorded in the consolidated balance sheets at December 31, 2017.